 "Ah."
 Heiji's ears perked up upon hearing Conan's voice, glancing in the direction it came from.
 Spotting the quartet, he flashed a grin towards them, setting down the hot chocolate he'd been drinking and heading over towards them.
 "About time you four turned up!
 I was startin' to suspect the whole lot of you had gotten lost."

 "You're here earlier than I suspected you would be."
 Ran confessed, letting go of Conan's hand now that they were safely inside, sure that he would like to talk with Heiji himself.
-"Sorry about that."
+"Sorry about that, considering that I was the one who brought the trip up and everything."
 She apologized.

 "Ah, don't worry about it."
 Heiji said, waving a hand.
 Jerking back his hand, he pointed towards Kazuha without really looking at her.
 "This idiot had to drag us out 'ere this early."